Some babies arrive earlier than expected. If your baby's born before 37 weeks they’re said to be premature.

 If your baby is over 27 weeks, doctors will advise where the best place to give birth depending on the level of specialist care your baby's likely to need.

-If your baby's born between 34 and 37 weeks they could have the same problems as less mature babies, even though they’re a good weight and look like a baby who’s full term.
+If your baby's born between 34 and 37 weeks they could have the same issues as less mature babies, even though they’re a good weight and look like a baby who’s full term.

 The effects of being born early can last just a few days, until your baby reaches their due date, or can carry on affecting their development throughout childhood.
 Every baby's different.